mkhadaffy/Puy/README.md

-# PUY BOT
+# PUY

-Supported By ObelixBOT
+Supported By ObelixT3am